 Principal Investigator responsibilities:

-- The principal investigator is responsible for updating the information on-file with the Biosafety Office.
+- The principal investigator (PI) is responsible for updating the information in UC Chemicals.

-- The principal investigator's inventory is subject to on-site audit by the Biosafety Office.
+- The PI's inventory is subject to on-site audit by EH&S.

 - Principal investigators are not currently required to keep special inventory records.

-These rules do not permit the culture of select toxin-secreting agents for the purposes of obtaining select toxins, nor do they permit extraction of select toxins from natural sources.
+These rules do not permit the culture of microorganisms that produce select toxins, nor do they permit extraction of select toxins from natural sources.
 Those activities require Institutional Biosafety Committee approval and registration with the Select Agent program.
-Please contact the Biosafety Officer, for information on registration in the select agent system.
+Please contact the Select Agent Program Responsible Official (RO), for information on registration in the select agent system.